moergo-sc/chocovan-plate/README.md

 A KiCad6 project for creating a choc spacing keyboard plate that is partially compatible with Minivan standard cases.

-![Chocovan with MBK Convex and MCC keycaps](Chococvan-Demo.jpg?raw=true "Chocovan with MBK Convex and MCC keycaps]")
+![Chocovan with MBK Convex and MCC keycaps](Chococvan-Demo.jpg?raw=true "Chocovan with MBK Convex and MCC keycaps]") Shown in this photo is a Chocovan demonstrator with MoErgo MBK Convex and MCC keycaps.

 KiCad6 is chosen as the definition platform to simplify the creation of the corresponding PCB.

 ![KiCad6 screenshot](chocovan-plate-kicad6-screenshot.png?raw=true "KiCad6 screenshot]")